Azure/terraform-azurerm-avm-res-recoveryservices-vault/README.md

 ### <a name="input_private_endpoints"></a> [private\_endpoints](#input\_private\_endpoints)

-Description: A map of private endpoints to create on this resource.
+Description: A map of private endpoints to create on the Key Vault.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - (Optional) The name of the private endpoint.
 One will be generated if not set.
 - `role_assignments` - (Optional) A map of role assignments to create on the private endpoint.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
 See `var.role_assignments` for more information.